dhruv0000/weekly-personal-strategy/README.md

 # weekly-personal-strategy

-To keep track of my life and ride accordingly.
-The only goal is to have a actionable output as end result.
-We will reach there by lot of permutation and combinations.
+To keep track of my life and make decisions accordingly.

+## Goal
+There are three types of coping meachanisms in psychology.
+    - Cognitive
+    - Physical (Action Based)
+    - Environmental (Emotion Based)

+The only goal is to be closer to a Action based Physical Coping Startergy for any aspact in life.

+## Stratergy
+Try out different permutation and combinations and let compunding do the rest.